 The problem of understanding biological patterns -whether at the scale of a bacterium or a forest-has occupied a central role in most discussions of mathematical biology for decades.
-The seminal work of Alan Turing in 1952 led to a profound change in our understanding of the potential for systems of reacting and diffusing chemicals to produce spatio-temporal patterns, and is a natural focus in this chapter.
-In building up to that study, we first cover some of the most basic aspects of chemical kinetics in order to understand the origins of particular kinds of generic nonlinearities found in these systems, and to introduce the important role of separations of time scales in problems of this type.
+The seminal work of Alan Turing in 19521 led to a profound change in our understanding of the potential for systems of reacting and diffusing chemicals to produce spatio-temporal patterns, and is a natural focus in this chapter.
+In building up to that study, we first cover some of the most basic aspects of chemical kinetics in order to understand the origins of particular kinds of generic nonlinearities found in these systems, and to introduce the important role of separations of time scales in problems of this type which leads naturally to a matched asymptotic analysis.
+We then discuss "excitable" dynamics as found in neuronal excitations, with emphasis on a phase plane description.
+The problem of front propagation is used to motivate nonlinear chemical kinetics that displays multistability, leading to an important mechanical analogy that gives insight into speed selection in such systems.
+This is followed by a general discussion of the phenomenology of reaction-diffusion systems, leading to a discussion of the FitzHugh-Nagumo model which is then used to illustrate a systematic approach to front propagation.
+We close with an extended discussion of the Turing instability of reaction-diffusion systems and the Keller-Segel model for chemotactic instabilities.